How and when do I sign up for Native Speaker sessions?

 NSFR300, NSGR300 and NSSP300 indicate level 300 and higher Native Speaker sessions for students in all level 300 courses numbered 300 and higher of the respective language.

 What do I do if am taking two advanced courses of the same language?

 How many Native Speaker sessions do I have to take if I enroll in two courses of a different language?

 When are Native Speaker sessions held?

-In the fall semester only Native Speaker sessions start on the first day of the second week of classes.
+In the fall and spring semester Native Speaker sessions start on the first day of the second week of classes.
 After that Native Speaker sessions are held whenever classes are in session up until and including the very last day of classes.

 Do I have to attend the same Native Speaker sessions every week?

 Yes, you are expected to attend the same session each week (the one you have signed up for.)
 It is not acceptable to ‘float' to another Native Speaker session, as this will be counted as an absence.

 What happens if I miss my Native Speaker session?

 Attendance at Native Speaker sessions is mandatory and absences will be counted.
 Missed Native Speaker sessions can be made up during the week they were missed.
 Only students with scheduled Native Speaker sessions on Thursdays and Fridays are permitted to make up missed sessions on Monday and Tuesday of the week following the absence.
 All make up sessions must be with your own scheduled Native Speakers.

 What happens if I don't make up the missed session in time?